fastrgv/AdaGate/README.md

 ## what is special about this project?
-This project serves as a testbed for learning the complexities of modern OpenGL and GLSL.
+This project serves as a testbed for learning modern OpenGL and GLSL.

-Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
-Achieves version 3.3 core profile contexts.
+Uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding from Dan Vazquez (modified), a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio, GNAT compiler.

-If one defines "modern" OpenGL to mean version 3.3 or higher, then this may be the most functionally advanced demonstration of "modern" OpenGL using Ada to be found.
-Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a fully functional example that focuses on learning OpenGL.
+This is one of the most functionally advanced demonstrations of "modern" OpenGL using Ada to be published as a complete F.O.S.S. application.
+By "functionally advanced", it is meant that the code is focused on comprehensibility and completeness rather than elegance.
+Further development of structure and style is left as an exercise for the coding student.

+Written in C++ style, the code neglects many of Ada's great features.
 The Ada bindings are thin, so the relationship to C++ methodology is transparent.
-Developers should note that these Ada bindings can be used as a standalone library for most any OpenGL project that uses Ada.
+Developers should note that these Ada bindings can be used for any OpenGL Ada project.

-Thus, for the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.
-Suggestions are welcomed, as are coding or design improvements.
-Just send to <fastrgv@gmail.com>.
+For the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.

+This is a work in progress, so please excuse scaffolding and debugging code has not been removed.

+If you make improvements, please send then to <fastrgv@gmail.com>

 ## explanatory note on SFML versus SDL2